saby95/Machine-Learning/Face Recognition Using PCA,LDA and KNN/Readme.md

 # Face Recognition Using FisherFaces and K-Nearest Neighbors
 Here we are performing face recognition of the CroppedYale database using FisherFaces and KNN.
+Upon running the main.py file on a python 3.6 IDLE, it fetches all the images from the CroppedYale database and splits it into training and testing testsing sets in a 90:10 ratio, creates a model using the training data, tests the model across all the testing images and displays the accuracy of the model.